watrgoat/Data-Structures/HW/HW-5-Tinder/README.txt

 ESTIMATE OF # OF HOURS SPENT ON THIS ASSIGNMENT:  < insert # hours >

 MISC.
-COMMENTS TO GRADER:
+COMMENTS TO GRADER: I chose insertion sort.
+Would use more efficient algo if it was required, chose to be code efficient instead.

-(optional, please be concise!)
+I chose to leave out checking if the other user is within the current users max distance since it did not seem to be asked for.